 Scoop: Coming Up on a Rebroadcast of NCIS: NEW ORLEANS on CBS - Tuesday, September 3, 2019

-"Sheepdogs" - Following a deadly car explosion in the French Quarter, the NCIS team interrogates a professor and former member of a student protest organization.
-Also, Tammy discovers a secret about Hannah's personal life, on a rebroadcast of NCIS: NEW ORLEANS, Tuesday, Sept.
+"Close to Home" - The NCIS team places Mateo Diaz (Octavio Rodriguez), a high school gang member turned informant, in protective custody while they investigate the murder of his junior reserve officers' training corps instructor.
+Also, Pride needs his brother Jimmy Boyd's (Jason Alan Carvell) help to gain Mateo's trust, on a rebroadcast of NCIS: NEW ORLEANS, Tuesday, Sept.
 3 (10:00-11:00 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 11/13/18.)
+(Originally broadcast 11/20/18.)

 This colorful city that harbors a dark side is a magnet for service personnel on leave, and when overindulgence is followed by trouble, Pride's team is at its best.